thindil/dockerada/README.md

 ## General information

 The goal of this project is to collect various Docker images files related to the Ada programming language.
-All images are based on the newest Ubuntu release.

 ## Images list

 At this moment available files are:

-* Dockerfile.gnat - The base image with GNAT FSF version and Gprbuild for Linux 64bit
+* Dockerfile.gnat - The base image with GNAT FSF version and Gprbuild for Linux 64bit.
+Based on the newest Ubuntu release.
-* Dockerfile.gnatgtk - The base image with GNAT FSF version, development version of GtkAda library and Gprbuild for Linux 64bit
+* Dockerfile.gnatgtk - The base image with GNAT FSF version, development version of GtkAda library and Gprbuild for Linux 64bit.
+Based on the newest Ubuntu release.
-* Dockerfile.gnattashy - The base image with GNAT FSF version, TASHY library and Gprbuild for Linux 64bit
+* Dockerfile.gnattashy - The base image with GNAT FSF version, TASHY library and Gprbuild for Linux 64bit.
+Based on the newest Ubuntu release.
 * Dockerfile.mingw64 - The base image with GNAT MinGW 64bit FSF version and
-  Gprbuild
+  Gprbuild.
+Based on the newest Ubuntu release.
 * Dockerfile.aarch64 - The base image with GNAT FSF 10 version and Gprbuild
-  for Arm64 (aarch64) architecture
+  for Arm64 (aarch64) architecture.
+Based on the stable Debian release.
+  **Beta, not fully tested.
+Please report any problems with it.**
-* Dockerfile.gnueabihf -The base image with GNAT FSF 10 version and Gprbuild for armv7 (32 bit), example: Raspberry Pi
+* Dockerfile.gnueabihf -The base image with GNAT FSF 10 version and Gprbuild for armv7 (32 bit), example: Raspberry Pi.
+Based on the stable Debian release. **Beta, not fully tested.
+Please report any problems with it.**

 ## Usage